 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's talk about the detail levels that you can create from your estimate.
-We could have a single unit cost of a project, a single unit cost for individual elements, or we can divide the costs into cost categories, where they can then become very granular for each one of them.
-Keep in mind that if we get very granular with our costs, we can always roll those costs up to the next level, so that the estimate doesn't look too busy.
+We could have a single unit cost for a project, a single unit cost for individual elements, or we can divide the costs into cost categories, where they can become very granular individually.
+Keep in mind that if we get very granular with our costs, we can always roll those costs up to the next level to prevent the estimate from appearing too busy.

-But understand that any rolled up cost usually has several layers of granular detail inside of it.
-Our last option is fully detailed category costs that would also include crews, resources as they relate to labor rate tables, city cost indexes, productivity, difficulty factors, and this is just for labor alone.
+But understand that any rolled-up cost usually has several layers of granular detail inside of it.
+Our last option is fully detailed category costs that would also include crews and resources as they relate to labor rate tables, city cost indexes, productivity, and difficulty factors—this applies to labor alone.
 Equipment is similar, along with greater detail for material and subcontractor pricing as well.

-Understand that we can get very granular with this if we decided to, but you have to find that sweet spot between what is too much information and what is a suitable rolled up unit cost.
-Make sure that anyone else can read your estimate and understand it with the information provided without giving too much more information that's not necessary.
+Understand that we can get very granular with this if we decide to, but you have to find that sweet spot between what is too much information and what is a suitable rolled-up unit cost.
+Make sure that anyone else can read your estimate and understand it with the information provided, without including unnecessary details.
 So, what detail level do we want for our cost categories in construction estimating?
 This is the method we'll be working with in this class in the provided estimate in the example.

-By showing more detail, by providing single unit costs for each of the cost categories, and then the total unit costs, provides much more material and much more information that can be utilized by anyone else reading the estimate.
+By showing more detail, by providing single unit costs for each of the cost categories, and then the total unit costs, we provide significantly more material and information that can be utilized by anyone else reading the estimate.